GuTaoZi/SPL_Compiler/README.md

 ## Usage Guide

+1. Move to the directory of one of the phases.
-1. Run `make splc` in the root directory to generate a parser executable `bin/splc`.
+2. Run `make splc` in the root directory to generate a parser executable `bin/splc`.
-2. Run the parser by `splc test/filename.spl`, the output of the parser will be saved in `test/filename.out`.
+3. Run the parser by `splc test/filename.spl`, the output of the parser will be saved in `test/filename.out`.